What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 sweet basil leaves

-What to know: As the hallmark herb of tomato-based pizza and sauces, isn’t it crazy to learn that sweet basil (the most common variety of basil) is yet another member of the mint family?
-Although not identical to sage, basil has hints of mint with sweet and peppery notes which will suffice for Italian and Mediterranean-style recipes.
+What to know: Basil is the hallmark herb of tomato-based pizza and sauces, so isn’t it crazy to learn that sweet basil (the most common variety of basil) is yet another member of the mint family?
+Although not identical to sage, basil has hints of mint with sweet and peppery notes that will suffice for Italian and Mediterranean-style recipes.

-Substitute in equal amounts.
-One teaspoon of dried sage = one teaspoon of dried basil.
-One teaspoon of fresh sage = one teaspoon of fresh basil.
+How to substitute: Substitute in equal amounts.
+One teaspoon of dried sage equals one teaspoon of dried basil, and one teaspoon of fresh sage equals one teaspoon of fresh basil.

 7. Rosemary